dce/davideisinger.com/content/journal/encrypt-and-dither-photos-in-hugo/index.md

 ### 2. Build a tiny image server

-I wrote a [very simple image server][13] using [Sinatra][14] and [MiniMagick][15] that takes a path to an image and an optional geometry string and returns a dithered image.
+I made a [standalone image server][13] using [Sinatra][14] and [MiniMagick][15] that takes a path to an encrypted image and an optional geometry string and returns a dithered image.
 I won't paste the entire file here but it's really pretty short and simple.

 [13]: https://github.com/dce/davideisinger.com/blob/bf5238dd56b6dfe9ee2f1d629d017b2075750663/bin/dither/dither.rb
 [14]: https://sinatrarb.com/